Introduction

 The git stash

 command stashes all tracked files in the current working directory.
-Stashing a specific file requires the additional push
+Stashing a specific file requires an additional push

 option along with the file name.